epatyukova/Disorder-MC/README.md

 * vacancies (V);
 * combination of substitutional disorder and vacancies (SV);
 * combination of vacancies and positional disorder (VP): these are cases when there are two sites of one or several orbits which are too close to each other to be occupied simultaniously, and both of them have partial occupancies;
-* combination of substitutional disorder, vacansies, and positional disorder (SVP): the situation here is the same as in (VP) but the sites are occupied by more than 1 type of species.
+* combination of substitutional disorder, vacancies, and positional disorder (SVP): the situation here is the same as in (VP) but the sites are occupied by more than 1 type of species.

 (2) Calculation of configurational entropy is different.
 It plays the role for positionally disordered orbits (VP and SVP).
 Here, it is estimated with the Monte Carlo method.